 “I once had a report who was really struggling with their mental health.
-Initially they thought it was depression, but as time progressed it became apparent that they were also dealing with psychological disorders.
+Initially they thought it was depression, but as time progressed it became apparent that also dealing with psychological disorders

 As this person’s line manager, the thing I found most challenging was walking the line between doing the right thing as a human being and doing the right thing for the business.
 I felt a strong sense of responsibility towards this person and I was desperate to help and support them as they struggled.
 But as time went on, the individual became increasingly unable to work.
 Often, they weren’t able to be in the office due to anxiety, deadlines were missed, and eventually they had to take large amounts of time off.